goracingkingsengine/gorke/ReadMe.txt

 to obtain the executable:

-1) install Go on your computer
+1) install the Go language on your computer

 2) create a directory that will serve as a workspace for Go